 Infants recruited into the trial will be on high flow nasal prong oxygen therapy using the Fisher & Paykel 850 humidifier according to unit standard protocol.
 Informed consent will be obtained by study personnel or doctor.
 The in situ nasogastric tube will be replaced by the Edi probe.

+Study Procedure – Premature Infants

 The following sequence of measurements will be taken on HF.

 The first measurement will be done on 8 L/min HF treatment, when the infant is settled but within the first 24 hours of HF administration.
 A washout period of 10 minutes will be applied between each change in therapy and measurement period.
 Length of measurements will be 5 min or approximately 200-300 breaths.

 Flow rates between 2L/min and 8 L/min in 2L steps will be randomly applied.
 Randomisation will be undertaken by study personnel using a computer generated randomisation with allocation concealment by sequentially numbered sealed opaque envelopes.
 After each flow rate change an equilibration phase of 10 minutes will be allowed before undertaking a 5 minute measurement.

+Measurements of 5 minutes duration will be taken at baseline (8L/min), 2L/min, 4L/min, and 6L/min.
+The total study duration will be approximately 2 hours.

+Study Procedure – Infants with bronchiolitis

+The following sequence of measurements will be taken on HF.

+The first measurement will be done on 8 L/min HF treatment, when the infant is settled but within the first 24 hours of HF administration.
+A washout period of 10 minutes will be applied between each change in therapy and measurement period.
+Length of measurements will be 5 min or approximately 200-300 breaths.

+Flow rates will be randomly applied between 0.5 L/kg/min and 3 L/kg/min and inspired oxygen fraction adjusted to achieve transcutaneous oxygen saturation of >94%.
+At the completion of the study, the bands will be removed but the Edi probe is able to remain to deliver feeds.

+Adverse Events

-In the instance that pulse oximetry (SpO2) saturations drop to <92 % off HF, then pre-study HF treatment will be reinstated.
-In addition if any of the premature infants meet any of the following ‘failure criteria’, the study will be discontinued.
+If any of the premature infants meet any of the following ‘failure criteria’, the study will be discontinued.

 Oxygen requirement > 50%